ibrabimbo/Sound-of-Skypea/README.md

    *Pay attention to the wires and soldering, try not to damage your precious work.*

-5. Plug the battery in to the adalogger and place it on the main body based on the onshape assembly.
+5. Take the battery and place it on the main body based on the onshape assembly.
 6. Grab the battery attachment 3D part and place it on the battery, then screw it in.
 7. Repeat this process with the servo.
 8. Take your servo arm (3D printed part) and attach it to the servo’s axis (might have to remove the part it originally came with).